laffingDragons/RAG-Llama4-Streamlit/README.md

-README - RAG with Llama 4 and Cerebras 🚀🤖
+## RAG with Llama 4 and Cerebras 🚀🤖

 Welcome to the Retrieval-Augmented Generation (RAG) app powered by Llama 4, Cerebras, and LlamaIndex!
 This Streamlit app lets you upload a PDF, index it, and chat with an AI that answers questions based on your document.
 Let’s get started! 📄💬